 Just loose comfortable clothing is all you really need to start Tai Chi.
 Eventually, you may like to obtain the canvas-soled Tai Chi shoes that we wear in class.
-The Costume Store in Iford sells them, at £8.50 a pair.
+The Costume Store in Iford sells them.
 In Brighton, you can buy them at Yum Yum's Supermarket in the North Laines.

-If you are planning a trip to London, there are shops in Chinatown which sell them for around £8 a pair (turn left out of Leicester Square tube and head into Little Newport St).
-Occasionally they can be picked up at street markets for even less than this (though they tend to be seasonal).
+If you are planning a trip to London, there are shops in Chinatown which sell them (turn left out of Leicester Square tube and head into Little Newport St).
+Occasionally they can be picked up at street markets (though they tend to be seasonal).
 Make sure you try them on first if possible, as sizing is not always accurate.

 More info is available in the tutor's books, only £4.95 at all good